Important Information for Fall 2013 - International Students - May Edition

-Fall Semester 2012 begins on Tuesday, August 14th, with Compass Week.
+Fall Semester 2013 begins on Tuesday, August 13th, with Compass Week.
 Compass Week is required for all new students.
-Also, you will want to be sure to participate in the pre-session event on August 10th: "Living and Learning in Salem."
+We will also have a special optional pre-session event on Friday, August 9th called "Living and Learning in Salem."

 Most Willamette MBA students live off-campus.
 For a Google map and recommendations from students click here.
 Other information is also available on the admitted student housing page.
 Remember to use our Incoming Student Arrival Liaisons for advice.

 Other good resources for information include the Statesman Journal (Classified Ad) and Craigslist.

 If you would like to have a roommate who is a new Willamette MBA student, please complete our Roommate Interest Form and email it to Judy O'Neill by June 23rd at firstname.lastname@example.org.
 We will collect the information and email you a summary of the names, emails and preferences of students seeking a roommate so you can begin to connect with each other.
 Another great way of meeting potential roommates is through our admitted student Facebook page.
 If you have not joined yet, be sure to go the incoming Facebook page and ask to join.